 There are many minor knee injuries you need to watch out for, especially if you’re an athlete or actively engage in sports for recreation.
 These are injuries called “overuse injuries”, because they usually arise from improper form, not getting enough rest, and pushing your body too hard during workouts.

 A common overuse injury that affects the knee is patellofemoral pain, more commonly known as jumper’s or runner’s knee.
-This type of injury occurs when tissues around the kneecap get damaged from a fall or slip, leading to swelling, pain, and immobility.
+This type of sports injury occurs when tissues around the kneecap get damaged from a fall or slip, leading to swelling, pain, and immobility.

 The Proper Diet for Strong Knees